 In any case, micromanagement has nothing to do with caring about an employee.

-A manager could care about their staff even if they see them once every quarter – or even annually in large corporations.
+A manager could care about their staff even if they see them once every quarter or annually in large corporations.
 They could be passionate about their team and excited about their accomplishments.
 They may still conduct one-on-one meetings every now and then or review their work after hours.

 A great manager who is genuinely interested in their staff can organize internal events (including after hour drinks), share the company’s wins with their subordinates, give a pat on the back whenever an employee had a contribution to a milestone, or conduct internal meetings for sharing feedback and suggestions.
 Micromanaging is hardly a good way to demonstrate that you care about your team.